rachit-shah/Code-Quality-Portal/MILESTONE2.md

 ### Use-Case 2: Choose a Metric

-1.  **Preconditions:** The web scraping from use case 1 is successfully done.
+1.  **Preconditions:** The code from the REST API is successfully received.

-2.  **Main Flow**: After the successful scraping of the repository, user would be allowed to choose an option from the given set of choices that are the different metrics of the available to evaluate the code.
+2.  **Main Flow**: After the successful getting of the repository, user would be allowed to choose an option[S2] from the given set of choices[S1], that are the different metrics available to evaluate the code.
+After selecting the options the corresponding visualizations would be shown[S3].

 3.  **Subflows:**